 However, some Spotify music listeners gave feedback on Reddit that the Autoplay feature will stream songs that are not evenly related to the currently playing playlist.
 So, if you get stuck in Spotify playing random songs not on playlist issue, the Spotify Autoplay feature may be the major cause.

-📌 2.
-Enhance/Smart Shuffle Feature on Spotify Is Active
+2. Smart Shuffle Feature on Spotify Is Active (The 'Sparkle' Icon)

-Spotify provides an ENHANCE/Smart Shuffle button for its Premium users on every Spotify playlist.
-It can recommend and insert similar types of songs into your playlist and your track queue automatically.
+Spotify provides a Smart Shuffle button for its users on every Spotify playlist.
+This button replaced the old 'Enhance' button.
+You can identify this by the Sparkle icon on your shuffle button.
+When active, it can recommend and insert similar types of songs into your playlist and your track queue automatically.
 It will provide "one recommendation after every two tracks, for a max of 30 recommendations" that match the vibe of your current Spotify playlist.
-So, if you forget to switch the ENHANCE/Smart Shuffle button off, you will experience Spotify not playing songs in playlist issue.
+So, if you forget to switch the Smart Shuffle button off, you will experience Spotify not playing songs in playlist issue.

 View also: How to Enhance Spotify Playlist

-📌 5.
-Less than 15 Tracks on Your Playlist
+5. Less than 15 Tracks on Your Playlist (Mobile Free Users)

-If you create a Spotify playlist with less than 15 tracks, Spotify will add songs automatically to your playlist while reaching the end of the playlist.
+If you are a Spotify Free user and you create a Spotify playlist with less than 15 tracks, Spotify will add songs automatically to your playlist while reaching the end of the playlist.
 So, you will face the situation that Spotify plays random songs that you didn't add to your playlist.

 If you use the old version of the Spotify app, or there are bugs in the Spotify app, you will also get the Spotify playing songs not in playlist issue.